Integrated Directional Sign Program FAQs

 How much does it cost to be on a sign?

-There are different fee structures for the Logo, TODS and Supplemental Signs programs.
-There is no fee for the General Motorist Services signs.
+There are different fee structures for the Logo, TODS and Supplemental Guide Signs programs.
+There is no fee for the General Motorist Service signs.

 How were the fees determined?

-The revised proposed fee structure exempts nonprofit and governmental entities from paying annual fees.
-These entities would be required to pay the cost to fabricate, install, maintain and replace the signs.
+The fee structure exempts nonprofit and governmental entities from paying annual fees.
+These entities are required to pay the cost to fabricate, install, maintain and replace the signs.